Watch What Our Customers Have To Say About Our Work

 Another issue with many of the old-fashioned cloth insulated wiring systems is the fact they are not always grounded.
 Ungrounded systems can be dangerous.
 Grounding a system allows excess electrical charges to be sent into the ground instead of the wiring in your home.
 Devices like computers, refrigerators and any other appliances or entertainment systems may have their lives cut short by these electrical charges.
 A system that is properly grounded can help prevent electrical shock should there be some kind of accident involving an electrical appliance.

 Your best bet is to upgrade your home’s electrical wiring if it is currently cloth.
-This is your best option to protect your sensitive electronics, protect your family and reduce the risk of a home fire caused by faulty wiring.
+A house rewire is your best option to protect your sensitive electronics, protect your family and reduce the risk of a home fire caused by faulty wiring.
 If you are unsure about the type of wiring your home has and your home was built before 1950, give The Electric Connection a call and schedule a free home safety inspection.
 We will be glad to help you with cloth insulated electrical wire replacement and cloth covered electrical wire replacement.

 The cloth on cloth covered wiring becomes brittle over time and may wear away.
 When this happens it becomes a potential shocking hazard.
 If you have cloth covered wiring in your home, your home wiring may not be safe!